davedonkarl/Python-Notes/OOP.md

 There are some basic programming concepts in OOP:

-..*The abstraction is simplifying complex reality by modeling classes appropriate to the problem.
+* The abstraction is simplifying complex reality by modeling classes appropriate to the problem.

-..*The polymorphism is the process of using an operator or function in different ways for different data input.
+...* The polymorphism is the process of using an operator or function in different ways for different data input.

-..*The encapsulation hides the implementation details of a class from other objects.
+* The encapsulation hides the implementation details of a class from other objects.

-..*The inheritance is a way to form new classes using classes that have already been defined.
+* The inheritance is a way to form new classes using classes that have already been defined.

 An instance is a specific object created from a particular class.